 Step 5: Clean the Tops of the Cabinet

 Even though you don’t see the tops of your cabinets very often, this doesn’t mean you don’t have to clean them!
-This can be one of the dirtiest places in your kitchen and is crucial to touch upon for those learning how to clean kitchen cabinets properly.
+This can be one of the dirtiest places in your kitchen and they’re crucial to tackle for those learning how to clean kitchen cabinets properly.

 Scrub or Scrape